kosli-dev/cli/docs.kosli.com/content/getting_started/evidence.md

 ---
-title: "Part 6: Evidence"
+title: "Part 7: Evidence"
 bookCollapseSection: false
-weight: 250
+weight: 270
 ---
-# Part 6: Evidence
+# Part 7: Evidence

 Whenever an event related to required evidence happens you should report it to Kosli.
-You can report evidence to either a git commit or an artifact.
+You can report evidence against either a git commit or an artifact.

 {{< hint info >}}

-For Kosli to know which evidence you report you need to provide evidence name (using `--name` flag) that is matching one of the names defined in a [flow template](/getting_started/flows/#create-a-flow).
+For Kosli to know which evidence you are reporting you need to provide evidence name (using `--name` flag) that matches one of the names defined in a [flow template](/getting_started/flows/#create-a-flow).

 {{< /hint >}}